The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking

 In summary, the experimental values of the Higgs and top mass can be reached from the non-trivial flat Higgs potential with two relevant directions \labelcref{eq:RelevantEigenvaluesVH}.
-The standard Gau\ss ian fixed point has a distance of roughly 2.9\,GeV from the central experimental values, which is similar to the sum of the errors listed above.
+The standard Gau\ss ian fixed point has a distance of roughly 2.9\,GeV from the central experimental values, which is similar but smaller than the sum of the errors listed above.
 This gives us confidence that the ASSM is not in the red regime, which we consider as non-trivial evidence for the \textit{existence} of the ASSM.
 With the systematic errors listed above, we also consider it viable, while not most likely, to reach the SM values of $M_H$ and $M_t$ from the standard Gau\ss ian Higgs potential.

 In the present work, we have solely discussed the minimal ASSM.
-Hence, physics properties such as the stability considerations and the location and properties of the UV fixed points may change even qualitatively with the introduction of beyond Standard Model (BSM) degrees of freedom.
+Hence, physics properties such as the stability considerations and the location and properties of the UV fixed points may change even qualitatively with the introduction of beyond SM degrees of freedom.
 These are relevant for a comprehensive discussion of open cosmological questions such as dark matter.
-A survey of asymptotically safe BSM theories, and in particular the impact on the stability of the Higgs potential and the physics properties of the UV fixed point is a natural and highly relevant extension of the present work.
+A survey of asymptotically safe beyond SM theories, and in particular the impact on the stability of the Higgs potential and the physics properties of the UV fixed point is a natural and highly relevant extension of the present work.
 We hope to report on this in the near future.